geoscixyz/em/content/geophysical_surveys/airborne_fdem/interpretation.rst

 (4) Model parameterization.
 Any interpretation is based on models.
 By
     processing the data, we may choose more proper models.
-For example, negative transients in a central loop TEM survey indicate the existance of induced polarization.
+For example, negative transients in a central loop TEM survey indicate the existence of induced polarization.
 So we know at some places a real and time-independent conductivity model is not enough to explain the data.
 Another example is the variation of data in space may indicate the dimensionality of the model and